$B_c$ to $A$ Transition Form Factors and Semileptonic Decays in Self-consistent Covariant Light-front Approach: Numerical results and discussion

 \subsection{Analysis of transition form factors}

 We studied the form factors of $B_c \rightarrow A_{A}(A_{B})$ in bottom-conserving CKM-enhanced $(\Delta b = 0, \Delta C =-1, \Delta S = -1)$ and suppressed $(\Delta b = 0, \Delta C =-1, \Delta S = 0)$ modes, as well as bottom-changing CKM-enhanced $(\Delta b = -1, \Delta C =-1, \Delta S = 0)$ and suppressed $(\Delta b = -1, \Delta C =0, \Delta S = 0)$ modes using the self-consistent type-II CLF approach.
 By incorporating the type-II correspondence, we computed the form factors numerically.
-The validation of the type-II scheme for $P \to A$ form factors has been demonstrated through the self-consistency of $B_c \to A$ transition form factors in our approach.
-We found that the numerical values of $l(\q2)(V_1(\q2))$ and $c_{-}(\q2)(V_{0}(\q2))$ form factors calculated using Eqs.~\eqref{eq:lfull} and \eqref{eq:cmfull} for the longitudinal and transverse polarization states in type-II CLFQM are equal, which confirms their self-consistency.
-Further, as described in Appendix~\ref{cov_ml}, the covariance issue is resolved in a straightforward manner for $P \to A$ transition matrix element in type-II correspondence.
-The results by utilizing Eqs.~\eqref{eq:q2_ff} and~\eqref{eq:q2_t1} are presented in Tables \ref{tab:ff_bb} and \ref{tab:ff_bc}.
+As described in Sec.~\ref{sec:ffq2}, we calculate the space-like Type-II bottom-conserving and bottom-changing transition form factors at various $\q2_{\bot}$ values as listed in Table~\ref{ff_space} of Appendix~\ref{FF_space-like} and extrapolate to the physical $\q2 \geqslant 0$ region by fitting Eqs.~\eqref{eq:q2_ff}.
+Furthermore, we established the validation of the type-II scheme for $P \to A$ form factors through the self-consistency of $B_c \to A$ transition form factors in our approach.
+We found that the numerical values of $l(\q2)(V_1(\q2))$ and $c_{-}(\q2)(V_{0}(\q2))$ form factors calculated using Eqs.~\eqref{eq:lfull} and \eqref{eq:cmfull} for the $\lambda=0$ and $\lambda=\pm$ polarization states in type-II CLF QM are equal, which confirms their self-consistency.
+Moreover, as described in Appendix~\ref{cov_ml}, the covariance issue is resolved in a straightforward manner for $P \to A$ transition matrix element in type-II correspondence.
+Finally, the results by utilizing Eqs.~\eqref{eq:q2_ff} and~\eqref{eq:q2_t1} (for both type-II and type-I, respectively) are presented in Tables \ref{tab:ff_bb} and \ref{tab:ff_bc}.
 We list our observations below: